systeminsights/systeminsights.github.com/source/_posts/2013-06-03-we-are-hiring.md

 - Experience in using testing frameworks and unit tests
 - Excellent communication skills

+**Dev-Ops Lead**

+You will be responsible for monitoring, managing, and maintaining the vimana platform for SaaS and on-site deployments.
+You will be responsible for building and growing a team of System Administrators and DevOps Engineers to maintain the vimana platform.
+You will be working closely with our development team based in Berkeley, California.

+- Strong experience in deploying, configuring and managing applications using Amazon AWS (EC2, S3, RDS, EMR ...)
+- Skills in mongodb and SQL: Replication, sharding, tuning
+- Experience in application monitoring and log file management for multi-function, multi-tenant applications
+- System administration skills for Linux (Ubuntu, Centos) and Windows
+- Lead and work with a 24x7 distributed global team

 **R&D Engineer**

 You will join our R&D team to develop next-generation technology for manufacturing data analytics, this includes: data analytics, software development, and hardware engineering.